hieptl/netflix-clone/README.md

 export default Home;
 ```

-- Step 3: Update App.js file with the following code.
+- Step 3: Update the App.js file with the following code.

 ```js
 import {